Joseph Fontenrose

-He was from Sutter Creek, California.
-Most of his academic career was spent at University of California, Berkeley, where he had graduated in 1925 in Political Science, after an instructor position he held from 1937.
+Fontenrose was born and raised in Sutter Creek, California.
+He graduated in 1925 in Political Science at University of California, Berkeley, where he spent most of his academic career after an instructor position he held from 1937.
 An early influence was Ivan Linforth.
 He was made a professor in 1955, chaired the classics department, and became professor emeritus.

 His politics were known to be socialist.
 He gave public support in the early 1960s to the Free Speech Movement and Young People's Socialist League.
 He showed a more conservative side in relation to student activism as it touched teaching.

 In his 1966 book, The Ritual Theory of Myth, he subjected the myth-ritual theory to an intense attack, targeting the views of some of the associated scholars, particularly Lord Raglan and Stanley Edgar Hyman.